Aniket404Code/Third-Person-Shooter/README.md

 # 🔫 Third-Person Shooter Game with AI Enemies

-A third-person action shooter built in Unreal Engine 5, focused on shooting mechanics and AI behavior.
+🎮 Game Overview
+Third-Person Shooter is a basic combat prototype built using Unreal Engine 5.
+In this game, the player controls a character in a third-person perspective, equipped with a gun to shoot AI enemies.
+The project focuses on core gameplay mechanics like shooting, health management, enemy behavior using Behavior Trees, and responsive animations.
+Ideal for learning Unreal's gameplay framework and AI system.

 ## 🎯 Features
 - Third-person movement, camera, and aiming